Lachlan Galvin: Playing career

 In round 2 of the 2024 NRL season, Galvin made his first grade debut for the Wests Tigers in their 32-12 loss against Canberra.

 During Wests Tigers upset victory over Parramatta in round 4, Galvin was sent to the sin bin and placed on report for a hip drop tackle.
 He was later suspended for two games.

-On 10 June 2024, it was reported that Galvin had requested a release from his contract with the Wests Tigers following the clubs 56-14 loss against St. George Illawarra.
+On 10 June 2024, it was reported that Galvin had requested a release from his contract with the Wests Tigers following the club's 56-14 loss against St. George Illawarra.

 In round 16, Galvin scored two tries for the Wests Tigers in their 48-24 victory over Canberra.

 Galvin played 21 times for the Wests Tigers in his debut season as the club finished with the wooden spoon for a third straight season.

 2025

 On 14 April, the Tigers announced that Galvin would be leaving the team at the end of the 2026 season after he rejected a contract extension.
 It was later revealed that Galvin's exit was due to having "no faith" in coach Benji Marshall, and the fact Galvin was annoyed having to play "second fiddle" to four-time premiership playmaker Jarome Luai.
 Galvin was later dropped from the round 7 team list.
 Galvin was recalled to the Wests Tigers team for their round 8 match against Cronulla where they would win 20-18 at Leichhardt Oval.

 The Tigers subsequently gave Galvin permission to negotiate immediately with other clubs, subject to a transfer fee of $165,000.
 In May he was set to sign with Canterbury.

 On 30 May, the Wests Tigers confirmed that Galvin had been released immediately from his contract.
 Hours later, Canterbury announced that they had signed Galvin effective immediately until the end of the 2028 NRL season.

 Galvin made his debut for Canterbury against arch-rivals Parramatta in round 14.
 He came on as a substitute in the 57th minute and scored the last try of the match.

-Canterbury played 14 games for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
+Galvin played 14 games for Canterbury in the 2025 NRL season as the club finished third and qualified for the finals.
 Canterbury would be eliminated from the finals in straight sets.

+2026

+Galvin played every match for Canterbury in the 2026 NRL season as the club finished 12th on the table.